Energy crop: Bioethanol

 Two leading non-food crops for the production of cellulosic bioethanol are switchgrass and giant miscanthus.

 There has been a preoccupation with cellulosic bioethanol in America as the agricultural structure supporting biomethane is absent in many regions, with no credits or bonus system in place.
-Consequently, a lot of private money and investor hopes are being pinned on marketable and patentable innovations in enzyme hydrolysis and similar processes.
 Grasses are also energy crops for biobutanol.

 Bioethanol also refers to the technology of using principally corn (maize seed) to make ethanol directly through fermentation.
 However, under certain field and process conditions this process can consume as much energy as is the energy value of the ethanol it produces, therefore being non-sustainable.
 New developments in converting grain stillage (referred to as distillers grain stillage or DGS) into biogas looks promising as a means to improve the poor energy ratio of this type of bioethanol process.

 Energy crop use in various countries

 Panicum virgatum switchgrass, valuable in biofuel production, soil conservation and carbon sequestration in soils.

 In Sweden, willow and hemp are often used.

 In Finland, reed canary grass is a popular energy crop.

 Switchgrass (panicum virgatum) is another energy crop.
 It requires from 0.97 to 1.34 GJ fossil energy to produce 1 tonne of switchgrass, compared with 1.99 to 2.66 GJ to produce 1 tonne of corn.
 Given that switchgrass contains approximately 18.8 GJ/ODT of biomass, the energy output-to-input ratio for the crop can be up to 20:1.